apache/spark/docs/ml-features.md

 ## QuantileDiscretizer

 `QuantileDiscretizer` takes a column with continuous features and outputs a column with binned categorical features.
-The bin ranges are chosen by taking a sample of the data and dividing it into roughly equal parts.
+The number of bins is set by the `numBuckets` parameter.
+The bin ranges are chosen using an approximate algorithm (see the documentation for [approxQuantile](https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/DataFrameStatFunctions.scala) for a detailed description).
+The precision of the approximation can be controlled with the `relativeError` parameter.
+When set to zero, exact quantiles are calculated.
-The lower and upper bin bounds will be `-Infinity` and `+Infinity`, covering all real values.
+The lower and upper bin bounds will be `-Infinity` and `+Infinity` covering all real values.
-This attempts to find `numBuckets` partitions based on a sample of the given input data, but it may find fewer depending on the data sample values.

-Note that the result may be different every time you run it, since the sample strategy behind it is non-deterministic.

 **Examples**